Groups admitting Wirtinger presentations and Gromov hyperbolic groups: Proof

 We now present a result of Kuz\cprime min \cite{MR1392843} concerning groups that admit twisted Wirtinger presentations, which will be used in the proof of Theorem \ref{thm:algebra}.
 He characterized such groups in terms of their second integral homology.
-The following theorem is a consequence of his result: \begin{thm}[Kuz\cprime min \cite{MR1392843}] Let $G$ be a group admitting a twisted Wirtinger presentation.
-For any homology class $u\in H_2(G)$, there exist commuting elements $g,h\in G$ such that $u=g\wedge h\in H_2(G)$. \end{thm}
+The following theorem is a consequence of his result:

+\begin{thm}[Kuz\cprime min \cite{MR1392843}] Let $G$ be a group admitting a twisted Wirtinger presentation.
+For any homology class $u\in H_2(G)$, there exist commuting elements $g_i,h_i\in G$ $(1\leq i\leq m)$ such that